kaltura/playkit-js/docs/drm-system.md

 ## DRM System Selection

-Once the player gets an encrypted source to play it has to select the DRM system to run with.
+Once the player gets an encrypted source to play, it will need to select a DRM system with which to run the source.
-The following article explains the default selection, and how an application may force select one by configuration.
+The following article explains the default selection, and how an application may force the selection using a configuration.

 ### Default Selection

-By default the player selects the DRM system according the source type and the browser capabilities, as follows:
+By default, the player selects the DRM system according the source type and the browser capabilities, as follows:

 | dash on Chrome | dash on Firefox | dash on Edge | dash on IE | hls on Safari |
 | -------------- | --------------- | ------------ | ---------- | ------------- |